Jayden-RM/Glass_Displacement/docs/ENVIRONMENT_SETUP.md

 # Environment Setup (Windows)

-This guide walks through installing Python and configuring the development environment for Tandem PV software projects.
+This guide walks through installing Python and configuring the development environment to run the laser system.

 ---